xg590/nextcloud/Lightsail.md

 3. I bought a domain from [Google Domain](https://domains.google/) but decide to [transfer](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-create-dns-entry) (see Step 2) the management of its DNS records to Lightsail (, then Amazon will provide DNS service).
 You should buy a domain form Google/Amazon/Godaddy or ... if you have none.
 4. [Add](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/understanding-firewall-and-port-mappings-in-amazon-lightsail) a new firewall rule "<b>Application HTTPS</b>" to allow the access of Nextcloud service.
 5. Automatic Installation
-* Connect securely using your browser -- Click the orange button "Connect using SSH"
+* Click the orange button "Connect using SSH" -- Connect securely using your browser
 * CUSTOM www.yourdomain.com youremail@gmail.com accordingly!!!
 ```shell
 wget https://raw.githubusercontent.com/xg590/nextcloud/master/Lightsail.sh
 sudo bash Lightsail.sh www.yourdomain.com youremail@gmail.com
 ```
 6. Enable the <i>Nextcloud Talk</i>
 * From the Nextcloud console main page, click the Settings icon on the upper-right side of the navigation bar.
-Choose + Apps and then find talk and enable it.
+Choose + Apps then find talk and enable it.